git-town/git-town/website/src/basic-commands.md

 The following four Git Town commands automate the typical development workflow:

-- You start hacking by running [git hack](./commands/hack.md) to create a feature branch.
+- You start hacking by running [git town hack](./commands/hack.md) to create a feature branch.
-- While coding you run [git sync](./commands/sync.md) to keep your feature branch up to date with commits that you or other developers make into the main branch.
+- While coding you run [git town sync](./commands/sync.md) to keep your feature branch up to date with commits that you or other developers make into the main branch.
 This prevents your feature branch from deviating too much from the main code line.
 - If your team does pull requests, you can run
-  [git propose](./commands/propose.md) to create a new pull request.
+  [git town propose](./commands/propose.md) to create a new pull request.
-- [git ship](./commands/ship.md) delivers the feature branch.
+- [git town ship](./commands/ship.md) delivers the feature branch.